Randi-Dcht/Randi-Dcht/README.md

 - [x] My first concern is the privacy of my data on the internet.

-(I use a lot of tools to protect my privacy as open software and I try not to use software of GAMA)
+(I use a lot of tools to protect my privacy as open software and I try not to use software of Google, Meta, ...

 - [x] My second concern is the security of my data.